vanhaaggen/Codewars-Stat-Card/README.md

  ![](https://afternoon-wildwood-73334.herokuapp.com/?username=vanhaaggen&bright_mode=true)

 ## things to do:
-- Choose to display username.
+- [ ] Choose to display username.
 Default is both name and username.

-- If no user string is returned, display username in big.
+- [x] If name return null, display username in big.

-- Make color design fully customizable.
+- [ ] Make color design fully customizable.

-- Create codewars stat Card with more user info.
+- [ ] Create codewars stat Card with more user info.

-- Make a button to automate the deployement on diferent platforms.
+- [ ] Make a button to automate the deployement on diferent platforms.
 ...